it-novum/github-tutorial/README.md

 On Mac OS you need to download [Xcode](https://itunes.apple.com/de/app/xcode/id497799835?mt=12) from the Mac App Store

 # Should I use a GUI or the command line?
-A nice and easy to use GUI is the [GitHub for Windows](https://desktop.github.com/) or [GitHub for Mac](https://desktop.github.com/) but i recommend to use the command line.
+A nice and easy to use GUI is the [GitHub for Windows](https://desktop.github.com/) or [GitHub for Mac](https://desktop.github.com/) but I recommend to use the command line.
 It's very easy and fast!

 # The most important commands
 ### How to clone a repository (Called checkout in SVN world)